 No matter the type of web development you specialize in, you must possess a blend of technical, soft, and business skills.
 These qualities will substantially raise the profitability of your services as a freelance web developer.
 The more diverse your skills, the more likely it is that clients will choose you.

-To find freelance web development projects, look up job listings online and offline.
-You’ll increase your chances by signing up on freelancing platforms and reaching out to local businesses and acquaintances.
+To find freelance web development projects, look up job listings online and offline such as through WordPress development agencies.
+You’ll increase your chances by signing up on freelancing websites for developers and reaching out to local businesses and acquaintances.